Duke University School of Nursing Alumni Awards

 Humanitarian Award

-To be awarded on occasion to an alumnus or faculty member for lifelong service to society.
+To be awarded on occasion to an alumnus or faculty member for service to society – locally, nationally, or globally.

 Trailblazer Award

-To be awarded on occasion to an alumnus who demonstrates excellence in their clinical field within three years or less of completing their Duke education.
+To be awarded on occasion to an alumnus who demonstrates excellence in their clinical field within seven years or less of completing their Duke education.

 To be awarded on occasion to an individual for outstanding volunteer service and/or fundraising efforts on behalf of the Duke University School of Nursing.